-3. Project vision: Our CEO, Tom Soroka, asks a good question: "Does the software house understand what your long-term business vision is and what is the goal which you want to achieve".
-In addition to what you want to build, WHY do you want to build it.
+A good question: does the software house understand what your long-term business vision is and what is the goal you want to achieve according to what you want to build and why do you want to build it?

-4. Timeline: how long does the software house expect to complete the first version of your MVP (average time is 3 months) is there a big difference between timelines of different proposals or is there a week or two or day or two difference?
+how long does the software house expect to complete the first version of your MVP (average time is 3 months)?
+Is there a big difference between timelines of different proposals or is there a week or two or a day or two difference?
 It should be still just fine.

-Continuing point 4: What is the MVP?
-(MVP stands for a minimum viable product which is the simplest working prototype or first demo version of the product which you want to sell the public which you can show to your potential customers for feedback or some investors).
+Continuing this point: What is the MVP?
+MVP stands for a minimum viable product which is the simplest working prototype or first demo version of the product which you want to sell to the public, which you can show to your potential customers for feedback or to some investors).

-5. What kind of developers are included in the proposal (juniors, regular, seniors), what about PMs, QAs?
+What kind of developers are included in the proposal (juniors, regular, seniors), what about PMs, QAs?
 They are also a vital part of your project as QAs make sure your software is free of bugs.
-PM leads the development team and makes sure your project is on time and that developers know what they must code per sprint.
+PM leads the development team and makes sure your project is on time and all the developers know what they must code per sprint.

-After the MVP has been completed successfully, what about full production application: Does it make sense to scale it up to a full production version and release it to the market?
-The question is: does the market need this solution at this moment or is it based on one’s assumptions rather than data-driven findings and should be published later.
+After the MVP has been completed successfully, what about a full production application: Does it make sense to scale it up to a full production version and release it to the market?
+The question is: does the market need this solution at this moment, or is it based on one’s assumptions rather than data-driven findings and should be published later?

-In addition to the factors listed above, it's important to make sure the company has experience in the following:
+In addition to the factors listed above, it's important to make sure the company has:

-Case studies: make sure the proposal(s) is from a company that has done projects in the industry in which you are in because of the likelihood of a successful project increases.
+Case studies: make sure the proposal(s) is from a company that has done projects in the industry your company represents because the likelihood of a successful project increases then.

-Reviews: Check Clutch for example for reviews.
+Reviews: Check Clutch (or other B2B/tech international platform) for reviews.
 Read them and see why clients chose certain software houses to work with.
 Clutch has price, quality, timeline factors included in the reviews which makes them quite a good comparison.

 Clutch.co is an unbiased portal for the best software providers around the world.
-Clutch reviews are hosted by the Clutch team alone.
-All the reviews are conducted alone with the client and a Clutch analyst.
-The analyst asks the client company questions about their latest projects, software houses have no control over the discussion, they only see the published review of the conversation after it's has been completed and published on the Clutch site.
+Clutch reviews are hosted by the Clutch team.
+All the reviews are conducted with the client and a Clutch analyst (or via an online form that should be confirmed by the Clutch team).
+The analyst asks the client company questions about their latest projects, software houses have no control over the discussion, they only see the published review of the conversation after it has been completed and published on the Clutch site.
 If the software house doesn't like the review, they can appeal it then the Clutch analyst can review the published review and edit it after consulting with both parties.
-Simply said, you can trust Clutch. 😊) Clutch reviews include both finished and ongoing projects.
+Simply said, you can trust Clutch, their reviews include both finished and ongoing projects.

-For many software houses, it's one of the best ways in receiving quality inbound leads hence my recommendation to using it for benchmarking.
-Just remember to have a proper budget available for your project as often those companies deal with project sizes of $10k or euros and up.
+For many software houses, it's one of the best ways in receiving quality inbound leads as it is used for benchmarking.
+Just remember to have a proper budget available for your project as often those companies deal with project sizes of $10k EUR and up.
 Otherwise, it may be not the best fit for your project and you might want to consider other options as well (freelancers) in order to save your time for benchmarking.

 There are two ways you can make your shortlisting work easier for you with Clutch:

-You can read the reviews by yourself and decide to whom you want to reach out to for a consultation.
-The first way is the easy way and the second way is the harder way.
+Read the reviews by yourself and decide to whom you want to reach out for a consultation.

-You can also check Pangea.ai and Digital Knights. (they are both also shortlisting portals)
+You can also check Pangea.ai and Digital Knights (they are both shortlisting portals).

-Referral/recommendation: do you want to talk to one of their clients first to see if they actually like the provider and had a good experience with them.
-It's possible, just ask them.
-Best software houses are happy to connect you with one of their existing clientele so that they can explain how they did good projects with them.
+Referral/recommendation: you can talk to one of the company's clients first to see if they actually like the provider and had a good experience with them.
+Best software houses are happy to connect you with one of their existing clients so that they can explain how they did good projects with them.

-In summary, it's better to pick a bit more expensive proposal than to choose the cheapest one as you may run into problems with the cheapest software provider later on, and to solve those problems may cost the project much more than anticipated which you want to avoid at all costs.
+It's always better to pick a bit more expensive proposal than to choose the cheapest one as you may run into problems with the cheapest software provider later on, and solving those problems may cost the project much more than anticipated.
 Make sure it’s the right fit in terms of communication with the team, case studies, and experience in your field rather than the price.
-On the other hand, the most expensive options might mean that the software house does not understand your business vision as well as you thought they would.
+On the other hand, the most expensive options might mean that the software house does not understand your business vision as well as you thought it would.